Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 # MS3 - Management Operating System

 ## Introduction
-A "MOS" project is an meeting managemnt application.
+    A "MOS" project is an application for effective perfromance management via structured meetings focused on Key Performance Indicators (KPIs) and corrective actions.
 I is built based on one of the modules of "Digital Results Hub"(DRH) - a solution developed for a real consulting company.
 This module helps to digitise  Management Operatiing System (MOS) elements of operatioonal consulting methodology.
 A typical MOS consists of meetings, KPIs adn actions discussed during this meetings.
 MOS solution is a digital product that is normally installed at the client's site.
 It helps the client to improve meetings quality and manage productivity through standard process of looking at performance trends and defiining actions to address the variance between plananed and actual performance.
     The application is built for educational purposes only.

 Link to the Application: DRH-MOS

+Super Admin access:
+    * _Login_: TBD;
+    * _Password_: TBD;
 #

 ## User Experience (UX)
 ### GOALS